i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 - `cliTools` Some basic tooling for the ease of use of the terminal, such as logging
 - `dispatcher` The dispatcher gives the possibility to dispatch a command.
 It executes every handler in the configured order
-- `modules` A collection of the actual used flamingo-carotene modules
+- `modules` A collection of the actual used Flamingo Carotene modules

 ## Config
 Every module can expose the config that it uses to e.g. build its artifacts, so that it can be edited by other modules,